Maria Ozawa

 Maria Ozawa (小澤 マリア, Ozawa Maria) is a Japanese model and a former pornographic film actress of Canadian and Japanese ancestry.
 Early in her career as a model, she also used the name Miyabi (みやび).

 Biography

 1986–2002: Early life

 Ozawa was born in Hokkaido, Japan.
-Her mother is Japanese and her father is French Canadian.
+Her mother is Japanese and her father is a French Canadian missionary.
 Ozawa graduated from the Christian Academy in Japan and has asserted that she has a higher ability to read and write English than Japanese.
 Ozawa played ice hockey daily and often sang karaoke after classes.
 She has revealed that she became sexually active at the age of 13.
+Ozawa also revealed she worked as a fast food server, a KTV bar attendant and a Japanese kindergarten school teacher.

-In 2002, when she was 16, Ozawa debuted in a 30-second Japanese TV commercial for DARS Chocolate alongside the Japanese pop duo KinKi Kids.
-Ozawa is featured sharing chocolate with one of the two singers while secretly holding hands with the other.
+In 2002, when she was 16, Ozawa debuted in a 30-second Japanese TV commercial for DARS Chocolate alongside the Japanese pop duo KinKi Kids which featured Ozawa sharing chocolate with one of the two singers while secretly holding hands with the other.